 Role of VR in employee onboarding

-Focus areas of Virtual Reality in employee onboarding
+Focus areas of Virtual Reality in Onboarding

 The existing orientation and training processes in organisations usually mean new employees visiting the organisation’s premises for one or more days.
 This can take up a dedicated resource and lots of time, that could have otherwise been used for some other important task.
 Through virtual reality in workplaces, employees can become familiar with the work environment, no matter where they are.

-A VR integrated new employee onboarding software can be especially useful for organisations having offices across the globe.
+A VR onboarding software can be especially useful for organisations having offices across the globe.
 By featuring multiple languages, the software can help overcome cultural differences and varied learning methods and make the VR employee training process a smooth one.
 With flexible timelines, an employee can ease into the settling in period and acclimatize seamlessly.

 Virtual Reality for training in high-risk jobs can emulate a realistic and life-like environment that would otherwise be potentially dangerous and life-threatening.
 Roleplay and interactive elements in VR enabled training can prepare an individual of what’s in store before facing the real world equivalent.
-A good example is have a 360 degree training in a VR simulated environment for firefighters and the police.
+A good example is having 360 degree training in a VR simulated environment for firefighters and the police.
 In the ITES domain, call centre employees can be trained in conflict resolution or how to handle irate customers through a VR simulation before actually taking live calls.

 A gamified training and interactive learning environment can boost retention through improved focus.
 An immersive audio and video learning experience in a VR headset aids in high memory retention and increased focus because of multi-sensory input.
 It also brings in the promise of increased productivity.